Learning to Leap Before You Run

 I would get a bike.
 I would learn to swim.
 And I would do this with a bunch of other first-timers by my side.
 (The power of community, huh?).
 I showed up to my first coached/group run in leggings layered underneath a pair of terrycloth bebe shorts and a pair of sneakers selected more for fashion than for function.
 I’ll never forget how it felt to be so obviously new at something.

 Fast forward 10 years and that feeling of newness is now something I crave.
-Whether it’s showing up to a Rumble boxing class without any notion of how to box, signing up for a mountain race (yes, they’re a thing) at an altitude of 12,000 feet while training at sea level, or being the new kid at one of DC Run Crew’s crew workouts at Banneker track having never (I mean, ever) run around a track, that newness encompasses every fitness professional’s mantra of “get comfortable with getting uncomfortable.”
+Whether it’s showing up to a Rumble boxing class without any notion of how to box, signing up for a mountain race (yes, they’re a thing) at an altitude of 12,000 feet while training at sea level, or being the new kid at one of DC Run Crew’s workouts having never (I mean, ever) run around a track — that newness encompasses every fitness professional’s mantra of “get comfortable with getting uncomfortable.”
 Why?
 Because that’s where we grow.
 It’s where we develop empathy.
 It’s where we get stronger — emotionally, physically, mentally.

-Rather workout solo, and marinade alone in your sweaty mess?
-Lululemon’s All-Access Mirror Challenge gives participants free access to the app and its workouts (typically only offered via membership to those who purchase the brand’s workout device, The Mirror).
+Rather workout solo and marinate alone in your sweaty mess?
+Lululemon’s All-Access Mirror Challenge gives participants free access to the app and its workouts (typically only offered via membership to those who purchase the brand’s workout device The Mirror).
 From now through January 17, sign up for their bingo-esque challenge and get 14 days of access to the app and its 10,000 classes that can be completed at home.

 Explore more and sign up here: shop.lululemon.com/story/mirror-home-gym.